 - Allocate your image-mode VDisks between your MDisk groups. - Ensure that all MDisks that are allocated to a single MDisk group are the same RAID type.
-This ensures that a single failure of a physical disk in the storage subsystem does not take the entire group offline.
+This ensures that a single failure of a physical disk in the storage system does not take the entire group offline.
 For example, if you have three RAID-5 arrays in one group and add a non-RAID disk to this group, you lose access to all the data striped across the group if the non-RAID disk fails.
 Similarly, for performance reasons, you must not mix RAID types.
-The performance of all VDisks is reduced to the lowest performer in the group. - If you intend to keep the VDisk allocation within the storage exported by a storage subsystem, ensure that the MDisk group that corresponds with a single subsystem is presented by that subsystem.
-This also enables nondisruptive migration of data from one subsystem to another subsystem and simplifies the decommissioning process if you want to decommission a controller at a later time. - An MDisk can be associated with just one MDisk group.
+The performance of all VDisks is reduced to the lowest performer in the group. - If you intend to keep the VDisk allocation within the storage exported by a storage system, ensure that the MDisk group that corresponds with a single storage system is presented by that storage system.
+This also enables nondisruptive migration of data from one storage system to another storage system and simplifies the decommissioning process if you want to decommission a controller at a later time. - · Except when you migrate between groups, you must associate a VDisk with just one MDisk group. - An MDisk can be associated with just one MDisk group.